 Methodology and sources:

-This study looked into post-Soviet countries’ cybersecurity index (2022) and data breaches that occurred through January to March 2021 (Q1).
+This study looked into Russia and formerly occupied Soviet countries’ cybersecurity index (2022) and data breaches that occurred through January to March 2021 (Q1).
 The data was aggregated and analyzed in accordance to the population in corresponding countries and overall regional situation.